bwcurless/FaSTED/README.md

 ## Optimizations
 On high dimensional datasets (> 2048D) with enough points to saturate the GPU, this algorithm is operating at 66% (200 TFLOPS) of peak utilization of the theoretical mixed-precision Tensor Core throughput (300 TFLOPS).
 Some of the optimizations made to achieve this performance are listed here:
 - Inline PTX Tensor Core instructions for complete control over registers and shared memory.
 - Warp Tiling.
-Reuse of data paged from shared memory -> registers.
-Maximizing register usage.
+  - Reuse of data paged from shared memory -> registers.
 - Block Tiling.
-Reuse of data paged from global memory -> shared memory by multiple warps.
-Maximizing shared memory usage.
+  - Reuse of data paged from global memory -> shared memory by multiple warps.
-- Coalesced global memory reads
+- Coalesced global memory reads.
 - Conflict free shared memory stores and loads from XOR swizzling of data in shared memory layout.
 - Asynchronous copies from global direct to shared memory bypassing L1 Cache.
 - Pipelining asynchronous copies to overlap computation with data movement.
-- Aggressive loop unrolling by large use of compile time constants.
+- Aggressive loop unrolling by extensive use of compile time constants.
 - L2 Cache tuned for 90% hit-rate by rasterizing thread block layout for higher locality.
 - Efficient shared memory reductions.
 - Occupancy tuning by adjusting shared memory and register usage.